sinanazem/tehran-stock-exchange/README.md

 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements or find any issues, please open an issue or submit a pull request.

----

-Feel free to modify and expand this template based on the specifics of your project.
-Add more details about the data lake structure, analysis methods, and any other relevant information.